im-serhii/seclab_docker_path/10-The-Treasure-Island/student_instructions.md

 ./verify.sh
 ```

-## Congratulations!
+## Congratulations

 As the verification script returns a success message, you see an email notification from HR and Dr. Sharma.
 The subject: "Promotion: Technical Lead, Project Phoenix."

 You have completed the DevOps Journey.
 You are no longer just a developer; you are an architect of modern applications.